Last Updated on 25th May 2022 by Sophie Nadeau

 Flowers, coffee, and wanders around the prettiest neighbourhoods the city has to offer; if there’s one day that’s made for exploring, it’s Sunday.
-And so if you’re looking for some great weekend recommendations for the UK’s capital city, then here’s how to spend Sunday in London (as told by a former resident!)
+And so if you’re looking for some great weekend recommendations for the UK’s capital city, then here’s how to spend Sunday in London (as told by a local!)

 Visit Columbia Flower Market